azuline/rose/docs/CACHE_MAINTENANCE.md

 watcher will trigger a cache update whenever a file in the source directory changes.

-By default, the watcher runs in the foreground.
-We recommend backgrounding it with a service manager, such as systemd.
-See [Configuration](./CONFIGURATION.md) for sample systemd unit files.

 # Cache Resets

 When Rosé detects that: